pymupdf/PyMuPDF/docs/tools.rst

       :rtype: int
       :returns: a unique positive integer.

+   .. method:: set_annot_stem(stem=None)

+      *(New in v1.18.6)*

+      Set or inquire the prefix for the id of new annotations, fields or links.

+      :arg str stem: if omitted, the current value is returned, default is "fitz".
+Annotations, fields / widgets and links technically are subtypes of the same type of object (`/Annot`) in PDF documents.
+An `/Annot` object may be given a unique identifier within a page.
+For each of the applicable subtypes, PyMuPDF generates identifiers "stem-Annn", "stem-Wnnn" or "stem-Lnnn" respectively.
+The number "nnn" is used to enforce the required uniqueness.

+      :rtype: str
+      :returns: the current value.

    .. method:: set_small_glyph_heights(on=None)

-      *(New in v1.18. -- experimental)*
+      *(New in v1.18.5)*

       Set or inquire reduced bbox heights in text extract and text search methods.

-      :arg bool on: if omitted or *None*, the current setting is returned.
+      :arg bool on: if omitted, the current setting is returned.
 For other values the *bool()* function is applied to set a global variable.
 If *True*, :meth:`Page.searchFor` and :meth:`Page.getText` methods return character, span, line or block bboxes that have a height of *font size*.
 If *False* (the standard setting when PyMuPDF is imported), bbox height will normally equal *line height*.

       :rtype: bool
       :returns: *True* or *False*.